Doctoral Degree

 Microprocessor-based System Design

-The examination will be given by two faculty members in each of the following six areas: (1) physical electronics, (2) signals and systems, (3) electromagnetics, (4) active and passive circuits, (5) systems and software and (6) digital system design.
 Students are required to take the examination in at least two and no more than three areas.
 Scores of two areas leading to the best outcome will be used.
-One of these two areas should be a research area of their major professor.
+One of these two areas should be a research area of their Major Professor.
 The faculty examiners will restrict themselves to questions on the topics described in the document “Preliminary Examination Topics” which will be available each year during the fall quarter.
-Nevertheless, since the purpose of the examination is to assess research potential, the questions may be significantly less structured than questions on written examinations, and the follow-up questions may range over a broad spectrum of related material.
-Each examining panel can decide the length of its exam but it must be between 15 and 30 minutes long.
+Nevertheless, since the purpose of the examination is to assess the student’s understanding of the fundamentals of the 2-3 topical areas, the questions may be significantly less structured than questions on written examinations, and the follow-up questions may range over a broad spectrum of related material.
+Each examining panel can decide the length of its exam, but it must be between 15 and 30 minutes long.
 The oral exams will be finished by the end of the third week of the winter quarter.

 ♦ Scoring